Professor Sonia Kumar

 Profile

-Over last 20 years I have worked with numerous national and international collaborators, NHSEI, HEE, been an external examiner for UCL and provided external consultancy including the FCDO in Mexico.
-I have published extensively in the field of education and been invited to talk to audiences across the UK and globally.
+Over last 20 years I have worked with numerous national and international collaborators, NHSE, DHSC, HEE, been an external examiner for UCL and provided external consultancy including the FCDO in Mexico and Pharma.
+I have published extensively and have been invited to present across the UK and globally.
 I am also a Visiting Professor at Imperial College London.

-I live in London with my husband and my two lively teenage girls.
+I live in London with my husband and my two lively teenagers.

 Responsibilities